Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization

 \paragraph{Pre-trained model.} We use random syntactic and semantic corruptions of additional $\sim$280k unlabeled code examples from \texttt{codeforces.com} as in~\citet{yasunaga2020repair}.
 Previous program repair works~\cite{yasunaga2020repair} utilize compiler error messages to guide the repair model.
 We only use code as input, and thus the task is relatively difficult.
 We define $p_\Pi$ in two parts.
 First, we train a binary classifier $g_\gamma:\sY \rightarrow \{0,1\}$ which detects if a program has an error (error is label 1), trained using the denoising dataset.
 For an output $y'$, if $g_\gamma(y')=0$ then we define $p_\Pi(y\mid y')=\delta(y')$ to be a delta distribution on $y'$.
 Otherwise, if $g_\gamma(y')=1$, then $p_\Pi(y\mid y') = p_\nu(y\mid y')$, where $p_\nu$ is a Transformer.
 The Transformer $p_\nu$ is first pretrained using a linewise code repair dataset generated from unlabeled examples, then trained on full-program repair where the input program has one random corrupted line with probability 0.75.
 Thus, taking the parameters of $\Pi$ to be $(\gamma, \nu)$, we have $\Pi(y')=y'$ if $g_\gamma(y')=0$ and $\Pi(y') = \argmax_y p_\nu(y \mid y')$ otherwise.

 \paragraph{Data processing.} Since the \spoc~dataset contains a small fraction of programs which have a large number of tokens, we filter out the longest examples from the training data.
 After filtering, we retain over 95\% of the original training set.
-Similarly to \sanstype, special symbole (\$ and $\sim$) are added to delineate lines and tabs in the pseudocode and code, and we preprocess the code using a byte-pair encoding using SentencePiece~\cite{kudo2018sentencepiece}, with joined vocabulary size 10000.
+Similarly to \sanstype, special symbols (\$ and $\sim$) are added to delineate lines and tabs in the pseudocode and code, and we preprocess the code using a byte-pair encoding using SentencePiece~\cite{kudo2018sentencepiece}, with joined vocabulary size 10000.

-\paragraph{Data filtering.} We train and test on a truncated version of the \spoc~dataset~\cite{kulal2019spoc}.
+\paragraph{Data filtering.} We train on a truncated version of the \spoc~dataset~\cite{kulal2019spoc}.
 We filter out an example during preprocessing if, after adding special tokens for tab and code lines, the number of characters exceeds 1000.
 This retains 11355 examples out of the full 11925 training examples.
 We use the given validation splits.
-When we filter the \testp~and \testw~test datasets, we retain 1441 out of 1820 examples in \testp~and 1659 out of 1752 examples in \testw.
+The test sets are unfiltered.